Estimote/Android-Fleet-Management-SDK/README.md

 ### "Do I need to build an app to configure my beacons?"

 No, you can use our [Estimote Android app](https://play.google.com/store/apps/details?id=com.estimote.apps.main&hl=en) to change the most common settings, and to apply "pending settings" to individual beacons.
-Connecting to the beacon automatically applies the latest settings from Estimote Cloud.
+Connecting to the beacon in the app automatically applies the latest settings from Estimote Cloud.

 If you have more Estimote devices, [Estimote Deployment app](https://itunes.apple.com/us/app/estimote-deployment/id1109375679?mt=8) can apply "pending settings" in bulk.
 At this time, it's available on iOS only.